 One of the issues we faced in our open plan Georgian flat was zoning the space without making either the dining or lounge area feel small and enclosed.
 We knew we wanted to take advantage of the huge window which gets the best morning light for our eating area.
 That way we could spend leisurely weekend mornings enjoying breakfast (or more likely brunch) in the sun.

 Our dining area is to the right of our front door when you walk in the flat.
+I love the colour of our front door from the outside, but it doesn’t look great from the inside.
+Eventually, I would love to choose a different front door design but for now I have just repainted the inside of it.
 We used the corner to store our records in an IKEA Nornas unit (which they’ve sadly discontinued boo!) so that it’s easy to listen to and change records during dinner.
 The cubbies in the Nornas are the perfect size for storing vinyl records, and the storage box holds an iron and other less pretty things that need to be kept out of view – this flat has no non-kitchen cupboards so creative storage is a must!

 This corner features some of my fave quirky decor items, that huge tree branch I actually found on a walk on the Clifton Downs.
 I dragged it back to my car and drove it home, very carefully as the log is so long it literally touched both the windshield and boot window at the same time ha!
 I’ve wrapped it with copper wire fairy lights so it looks really pretty at night, the vintage glass demijohn is also filled with copper fairy lights.